Skip to Content

 Add the mustard seed just a minute before you move on to the next step.

-Reduce fire to low and add the raw mangoes to the tempering ingredients.
+Reduce the fire to low and add the raw mangoes to the tempering ingredients.

 Combine and cook for 2 minutes.